 - Portage (Photos | Homes For Sale)

-East Chicago took the number one over all spot for the largest Hispanic population in Indiana for 2019.
+What's the city in indiana with the largest hispanic/latino population?
+East Chicago took the number one over all spot for the largest Hispanic population in indiana for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Indiana With The Largest Hispanic Population For 2019
+How We Determined The Cities In indiana With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - Hispanic or Latino